SharvinT/RESTfull_API/README.md

 # RESTfull_API
-Authenticate Validate using CRUD functionalities which includes Nodejs, express and Mongoose
+Authenticate, Validate and Post data using CRUD functionalities which includes Nodejs, express and Mongoose